multifreded/hv20/day04/README.md

 <!--4_81_42_84_42_8421_421_42_21_21_421_81_21__421_41_41_21_21_4_42_842_21_421_21_4_-->
 ![](color_beads_3.png)

-Each group of numbers was then added up (by hand)…
+Each group of numbers is then added up (by hand) …

 <!--4_9._6._12_6._15.._7.._6._3._3._7.._9._3.0_7.._5._5._3._3._4_6._14._3._7.._3._4_-->
 ![](color_beads_4.png)

-…then converted to hexadecimal digits…
+… converted to hexadecimal digits …

 <!--4_9._6._c._6._f..._7.._6._3._3._7.._9._3.0_7.._5._5._3._3._4_6._e.._3._7.._3._4_-->
 ![](color_beads_5.png)

-…and the resulting bytes were ASCII encoded.
+… and the resulting bytes are being ASCII encoded …

 <!--I_.._l._.._o_....._v.._.._3._.._y.._.._0.._u.._.._S._.._4._._n._..._7._.._4.._._-->
 ![](color_beads_6.png)